auino/php-telegram-bot-library/README.md

  * `message` representing the message to send to the recipient (only text messages are supported, at least for now) If the `chatid` parameter is empty, the message will be sent to each user.

+Access to `send.php` file should be protected, e.g., through authentication.

 This functionality makes use of the logging capabilities of the library.
 Therefore, if [logging](https://github.com/auino/php-telegram-bot-library#logging) is not enabled/supported, programmed message send will not work.